-- 1. Let value be the result of calling the [[Get]] internal method of options with argument property.

-- If value is not undefined, then

-- a.
-Let value be ToNumber(value).

-- b.
-If value is NaN or less than minimum or greater than maximum, throw a RangeError exception.

-- c.
-Return floor(value).

-- 3. Else return fallback.
+- 1. Let value be the result of calling the [[Get]] internal method of options with argument property. - 2.
+If value is neither undefined nor null then - a.
+Let value be ToNumber(value). - b.
+If value is NaN or less than minimum or greater than maximum, throw a RangeError exception. - c.
+Return floor(value). - 3.
+Else return fallback.